vllimonad/Wallet-App/README.md

 # Spending Tracker
-iOS application to track and organise spendings by categories and dates.
+Spending Tracker is an iOS application to track and organise spendings by categories and dates.

+### Frameworks
+1. UIKit

 ### Technologies
-1. UIKit
-2. JSON
+1. JSON
-3. REST API
+2. REST API
-4. Multithreading
+3. Multithreading